MerlynMShelley/MerlynMShelley/README.md

-👋 Hi, I’m @MerlynMShelley ~ DataScience & AI Enthusiast!
+👋 Hi, I’m @MerlynMShelley ~ JavaScript Enthusiast!

 Editor in Chief with impeccable experience in the product development life cycle by creating engaging digital content products that are easy to use and fulfil the needs of tech practioners with understanding, updating, and solving everyday problems.